freemansoft/email-address-analyzer-python/README.md

 * `python3 extract-all-recipients.py --username foo@bar.com --password <password or app token> --imap-folder "[Gmail]/Sent Mail" --imap-folder INBOX`

+### Password
+The app currently requires that you enter your password on the command line which isn't great.

+*Users with MFA* would instead use an application token as your password.
+GMail has a screen where you can get a token for program use.
+Note that the token essentially bypasses MFA so destroy the token when you are done with your mail operations.

 ## Output

 Mailbox data is written to a csv file with the same name